nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 7. The application is not required to support any other language other than English.
 8. The application is not required to support multiple users on a single device.
 9. The response to any commands carried out by the user should become visible within 5 seconds.
-10. The user is not required to install Gradle/JavaFx for the application to function.
+10. The user is not required to install Gradle/JavaFX for the application to function.
-11. The user is not required to have internet connection in order for the application to function.
+11. The user is not required to have an internet connection in order for the application to function.

 ### Glossary